-We have applied to list our shares on The Nasdaq Capital Market under the symbol "IKT."
+Our common stock has been approved, subject to a notice of issuance, for listing on the Nasdaq Capital Market under the symbol "IKT."

 Transfer Agent and Registrar

 Upon completion of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company.
 The transfer agent and registrar's address is 6201 15th Ave, Brooklyn, NY 11219.